• Play the sound file

 The narrowness of public discourse in Britain is quite astonishing.
 Part of Nigel Farage's appeal is his willingness to say things that would have been boringly acceptable twenty years ago, but that nowadays send British elites and their hangers-on into swooning fits.

 A few days ago, for example, Farage defended one of his party's candidates, a 70-year-old gent from a religious background who had said he found homosexual relationships, quote, "viscerally repugnant."
-Defending the man, Farage said the following thing about homosexuality, quote: "If we asked the 70s and over in this country how they felt about it, most of them still feel uncomfortable," end quote.
+Defending the man, Farage said the following thing about homosexuality, quote:

 Of course they do.
 So probably do a lot of younger people.
 In today's Britain, though, it is very daring to say such a thing out loud.
 Farage has been denounced by all the Great and Good for his mild words.